nystrom/rivo/docs/design.md

 ### Core language

+An Ivo program is a set of modules.
+Modules provide a namespace for definitions.
+A module consists of a set of declarations of variables, functions, data types, and traits.
+Declarations may include expressions, formulas, patterns, and types.

 We give the semantics of Ivo by translation into simpler constructs.
 This core language consists of just types and a few simple expressions.
 The formal semantics of the core are defined using PLT Redex and can be found in the appendix.
 We present a grammar and informal semantics for full Ivo here.

 ## Program structure

-An Ivo program is a set of modules.
-Modules provide a namespace for definitions.
-A module consists of a set of declarations of values, functions, types, traits, etc.
-Declarations may include expressions, formulas, patterns, and types.

 ## Lexical structure